Information for Families

 Health care at Butler focuses on maximizing students’ wellbeing; we help students manage illnesses, we provide immunizations, we help them manage stress, and we consult on the adoption of healthy habits.
 While students are striving to meet their academic and extracurricular goals, we serve as an additional resource.

 In order to meet your student’s healthcare needs, Butler provides a conveniently located clinic on campus.
 We are housed adjacent to Counseling and Consultation Services on the south end of the Health and Recreation Complex (HRC).
 Care is provided by RNs, a full-time and part-time physician, and a full-time nurse practitioner/physician assistant.
-It is preferred that students call ahead (317.940.9385) or book online to make an appointment to be seen.
+We are an appointment-based clinic, so it is preferred that students call 317-940-9385 to schedule a visit.

 Students are required to have an up-to-date student health record on file with us; they are also required to have health insurance.
 See other areas of our website for specific information about the available student health insurance plan.
 If your student is on your insurance policy, please check your policy and benefits to make sure there is coverage while they are at school.